Travel.State.Gov > International Travel > Learn About Your Destination > Uruguay International Travel Information

-There is an airport tax “boarding fee” for departure.
-This fee is part of the airfare for international travel – contact your travel agency or airline to confirm.
-This fee is not included in airfare if you are transiting Uruguay for another country.
-You may pay the fee, $44.00, at the airport with an international credit card or in U.S. dollars.
+There is an airport tax "boarding fee" for departure.
+This fee is generally part of the airfare for international travel.
+Contact your travel agency or airline for more information.
+You may pay the fee at the airport with an international credit card or in U.S. dollars.

 Instructions on obtaining a Permiso de Menor can be found on the Government of Uruguay’s website (Spanish only).
 The U.S. Embassy strongly advises all parents of minor children to be in possession of U.S. documentation needed to apply for a Permiso de Menor prior to initiating their travel to Uruguay.
 Please note that all U.S. documents used to apply for a Permiso de Menor must be apostilled by the U.S. state in which the document was issued to be considered valid by Uruguayan authorities.
 The process to apostille a document varies from state to state.
 Failing to apostille the necessary documents prior to entering Uruguay will delay the process of obtaining a Permiso de Menor.
 The Uruguayan government also requires documents to be translated into Spanish by a certified, Uruguayan translator (traductor público).

-Contact the Uruguayan National Immigration Directorate in Uruguay or the Embassy of Uruguay in the United States with questions about required documentation.
+Contact the Embassy of Uruguay in the United States with questions about required documentation.

 The Permiso de Menor requirement does not apply to children assigned to Uruguay on official U.S. government orders who are traveling on diplomatic or official passports.